Chole Recipe (Punjabi Chole Masala)

 - 2 & 1/2 cups pureed tomatoes from 4 medium tomatoes

 - 3 teaspoons chole masala homemade (recipe above) or store-bought

 - 1/2 teaspoon red chili powder or to taste, use Kashmiri red chili powder for less heat

 - 1/4 teaspoon garam masala

-- Fry till the juliennes are golden brown in color but do not burn them.
-Add to the chole curry, mix and switch off the flame.
+- Then for the final step, heat 1 tablespoon of ghee in a small pan on medium heat.
+Once hot, add the ginger juliennes and fry until the juliennes are golden brown in color but do not burn them.
+Add the ginger juliennes to the chole, stir and switch off the heat.